giacomini/ebernburg2024/project/README.md

 - [Friday](day5.md): compilation model, separation of the project into multiple files, use of _CMake_.

-> :warning: the actual distribution of activities during each day's project
+> :warning: The actual distribution of activities during each day's project
 > development session is subject to variations to adapt to the topics covered
 > until that moment during the lectures.